 As a first-year student, you are responsible for registering for classes.
 You will complete this process in consultation with your academic adviser.
 Specific guidance on how to select and register for appropriate courses will be provided as you approach your start at the School of Engineering.
 Below is an overview of what you’ll need to complete in order to register for fall 2016 classes.
 You can find additional resources and how-to guides here: https://newclasses.nyu.edu/.

 If you’ve been admitted into the General Studies or HEOP Program, you may have additional items to consider during the registration process, and will receive supplemental information to guide your enrollment experience.

 Please direct any and all of your questions about the registration process for first-year students to the Academic Advisement Center (AAC): email@example.com

 This is the first step of the registration process, which not only signals your intent to pursue postsecondary education at the School of Engineering, but also allows us to officially matriculate you into your academic program.
 Please submit your deposit as soon as possible.
-You can submit it online.

 During the month of May, you will receive a correspondence from the School of Engineering asking you to confirm your intended major.
-If you’d like to change your intended major, you must send your request to the Registrar’s Office by May 16th.
+If you’d like to change your intended major, you must send your request to the Registrar’s Office by Friday, May 20th.
 It’s important that we know your correct intended major because registration appointments are based on your major.
 Download major change form.

 If you’ve earned credits as a result of an AP exam and/or previous college experience, you may be exempt from certain first-year courses.
-Please make sure to send such credit information to the School of Engineering in a timely manner so it can be posted to your transcript before the beginning of the registration period.
-This will allow the credits to be considered in the creation of your fall schedule.
-Request your AP score by contacting the College Board and sending your scores to the School of Engineering Office of Admissions, Six MetroTech Center, Brooklyn, NY 11201.
+Please make sure to send such credit information to the School of Engineering in a timely manner so it can be posted to your transcript during the beginning of the registration period.
+This will allow the credits to be considered, as you finalize your fall schedule.
+Request your AP score by contacting the College Board and sending your scores to NYU (CEEB code: 2562).
+Review AP credit chart.